Localizable Button Click Rendering via Active Lateral Force Feedback: Introduction

 \IEEEPARstart{P}{rofessional} tablets and two-in-ones (such as the Microsoft Surface) are growing in popularity at the expense of traditional laptop computers.
 Laptops, however, offer a key advantage: keyboards that enable touch-typing in which at least some of the fingertips rest on the keys.
 Keys are activated by force rather than by contact.
 At present, touch-typing remains one of the highest-bandwidth means of communicating information from a human to a computer.
 Keyboards, however, take up space that often goes unused; as such, an exciting development would be a touchscreen keyboard that supported touch-typing.
 Requirements for such a device would include localized pressure sensing, tactile feedback, and mechanical simplicity (e.g., few moving parts).

-Many researchers have studied how to render a button click sensation.
-Fukumoto et al. and Chen et al. used vibrations with a sinusoidal waveform to simulate the click sensation \cite{fukumoto2001active,chen2011design}.
-Unlike physical buttons which typically exhibit a single sharp transient \cite{weir2004haptic}, repeated oscillations (more than three) result ``in an eerie sensation of something alive'' \cite{chen2011design}.
+Many researchers have studied how to render a button click sensation, some employing vibration stimuli in the normal direction and some in the lateral direction.
+For example, Fukumoto et al. and Chen et al. used vibrations having a sinusoidal waveform in the normal direction to simulate the click sensation \cite{fukumoto2001active,chen2011design}.
+A difficulty with this method, however, is that, unlike physical buttons which typically exhibit a single sharp transient \cite{weir2004haptic}, repeated oscillations (more than three) result ``in an eerie sensation of something alive'' \cite{chen2011design}.
+Zoller et al. overcame this problem by using a thin electromagnetic actuator module on a capacitive touchscreen to provide a single sharp transient \cite{zoller2012novel}.
+A remaining limitation of normal direction methods, however, is that it is difficult to localize the click sensation to an individual finger.

+It is also possible to render clicks with vibrations in the lateral direction.
+For instance, a commercial force touch trackpad (MacBook Pro Retina 2015, Apple) employed an electromagnetic linear actuator to provide click feedback in the lateral direction \cite{kessler2015haptic}.
+Gueorguiev et al. also used active lateral force feedback to simulate a click sensation \cite{gueorguiev2018travelling}.
+This method, however, was based on a traveling wave having a lower Q factor than actuation based on a standing wave, such that a bulky actuator was required to generate lateral forces for the click sensation.
+Also, Gueorguiev et al. reported that this method did not show an advantage over the ultrasonic friction modulation method on the subjective quality of the click sensation \cite{gueorguiev2018travelling}.

 Monnoyer et al. and Tashiro et al. \cite{tashiro2009realization,monnoyrer2018perception} used ultrasonic vibrations to modulate the friction between the fingertip and surface.
 They showed that some people could feel a click sensation if a transition from high friction to low friction occurred as the finger pushed on the surface; however, the sensation depended on the impedance of each individual's fingertip \cite{monnoyrer2018perception}.
 More generally, it is difficult to generate strong haptic effects via friction modulation unless the finger and surface are sliding relative to one another in the lateral direction.